Joey Salads: YouTube

 Saladino registered the Joey Salads YouTube account in 2012, and uploaded roughly one video per week.
-Many of his early videos were Jackass-style pranks, though his content became more political following Donald Trump's bid for President in 2016.
+Many of his early videos were Jackass-style pranks, though his content became more political following Donald Trump's bid for president in 2016.
 He has described his videos as "edgy" and "dumb pranks" made to entertain.

 Saladino has admitted to staging pranks on more than one occasion.
 He has been criticized for faking his prank and social experiment videos, as well as for promoting a narrative that portrays African Americans as violent.
 In his video "Black people don't like Trump", published in 2016, Saladino leaves a car with Donald Trump campaign stickers in a mostly African American neighborhood.
 Then several African Americans appear, break into the car, and break its windows.
 After receiving backlash from critics including h3h3Productions for misportraying black Americans, Saladino admitted the video was staged with actors.

-One prank that did not appear to be staged resulted in Saladino urinating in his own mouth.
+One video that did not appear to be staged was one of Saladino urinating in his own mouth and placing his penis in a hot dog bun.
 The video has since been deleted but images remain available.